Chevrolet Bel Air

-History

 First generation (1950–1954)

 From 1950 to 1952, the Bel Air Sport Coupe name was used only for the two-door hardtops in the Chevrolet model range, to distinguish the car from the Styleline and Fleetline models.
 It is named after the wealthy Bel Air neighborhood on the Westside of Los Angeles.

 First-year production reached only 76,662 models built.
 The car cost $1,741 and weighed 3225 lb.
 Front suspension was independent, named "knee-action".
+The standard, 216.5 cuin "Thriftmaster" six-cylinder engine produced 92 hp.

 The first Bel Airs of this era shared only their front sheet metal ahead of the A pillar with the rest of the range.
-The windshield, doors, glass, and trunk were common with the Styleline Deluxe Convertible Coupe, however, the roof, rear quarters and rear windows (3) were unique.
+The windshield, doors, glass, and trunk were common with the Styleline Deluxe Convertible Coupe, however, the roof, rear quarters and three-piece rear windows were unique.
 The chassis and mechanicals were common with the rest of the passenger car range, and the overall appearance was the same as the rest of the range, except that the roofline was lower and the unique three piece rear window gave it a longer and more balanced look.
 The first Bel Airs were available with only the "Deluxe" premium trim level and specification.

 Apart from the usual annual grille and trim changes, the 1951–1952 Bel Air differed from the earlier 1950 model with the introduction of the higher and squarer rear guards that were across the whole range.

 In 1953 Chevrolet renamed its series, and the Bel Air name was applied to the premium model range.
 Two lower series, the 150 and 210, also emerged (as successors to the Special and Deluxe series, respectively).
 The 1953 Chevrolet was advertised as "Entirely new through and through" due to the restyled body panels, front and rear ends.
 However, essentially these Chevrolets had similar frames and mechanicals to the 1949–1952 cars.

 The Bel Air was given a facelift in 1953.
 The pre-war technology, such as torque tube drive, six-cylinder splash feed engines, knee-action suspension, and split windshields of the early models, was phased out, and the foundations for the first post-war modern Chevrolet passenger car were finalized.
 The Bel Air series featured a wide chrome strip of molding from the rear fender bulge to the rear bumper.
 The inside of this stripe was painted a coordinating color with the outside body color, and "Bel Air" scripts were added inside the strip.
 Lesser models had no model designation anywhere on the car, having only a Chevrolet crest on the hood and trunk.
 1953 was the first year for a curved, one-piece windshield.
+The lower-cost Thriftmaster option installed on manual transmission cars was replaced by the larger "Thrift-King", a lower compression version of the 235.5 cuin Blue Flame engine producing 108 hp.

-In the July 1953 issue of Popular Mechanics, a tested 1953 Bel Air went from 0-60 mph in 19.6 seconds.
+In the July 1953 issue of Popular Mechanics, a tested 1953 Bel Air went from 0-60 mph (97 km/h) in 19.6 seconds.